 This model is programmed to assume that rates will be reset in the "Analysis (This) Year" column below (heading highlighted blue).
 Revenues will be collected at the now-current rates for the first part of the analysis year and the modeled rates for the last part of the analysis year.
 The change-over from the current rates to new rates is modeled to happen on the date near the top of Table 10.
-Thus, the revenues shown in the last column of that table are "blended" revenues; part collected at the old rates and part collected at the new rates.
+Thus, the revenues shown in the last column of that table are "blended" revenues; part collected at the new rates.
 It was then assumed that all rate adjustments made after the initial (major) adjustment will be done annually on approximately the anniversary of the first adjustment.